krashish8/LapCARN/README.md

 ### Testing

 We provide the models in `checkpoint` directory.
-For testing, run the [eval.py](./eval.py) file and adjust accordingly.
+For testing, run the [eval.ipynb](./eval.ipynb) file using Jupyter Notebook and adjust accordingly.

 ### Training